srirambadalgama123/fs-assessment/README.md

 1. **Preparation**
    - Make sure you have a development environment ready
    - Have a GitHub account
-   - Have a Vercel account (or equivalent deployment platform)
+   - Have a Vercel account free tier (or equivalent deployment platform)
    - Block out adequate time - you'll need to complete this in one session

 2. **Starting the Assessment**